 Most of these can be obtained from your local grange, nursery, farm & garden store, or online.

-The addition of Silica Rich, Bio-Build and Liquid Gold to your compost pile, will result in faster digestion of the material, with greater quantities of the minerals and nutrients being extracted from the composting plants and clays.
+The addition of Silica Rich and EM-1 to your compost pile, will result in faster digestion of the material, with greater quantities of the minerals and nutrients being extracted from the composting plants and clays.
 The positive impact on garden plant life is multiplied several times over.

 What About Horse or Cow Manure?